ivanfilhoreis/ws_text/README.md

 ## Results

 Table presents a valuation scenario Positive Binary to Corn and Soybean, which we called CPB and SPB.
+Table row represents the result of the F1 for a specific algorithm.
+In bold, we highlight the highest values for each classification model.
+The underlined values represent the best result of the textual representation models (BoW, BERT, TD-BERT),

 <p align="center">
   <img src="https://github.com/ivanfilhoreis/ws_text/blob/main/img/cpb_spb.png" width="500px" alt="table2"/>